nyushima/collective-methods/beautiful-soup/README.md

 Chrome will begin to download a data.json file that has all of the headlines and links from the the Hacker News website.

 ###Example 2: Web Scrape
-This scape will use Beautiful Soup to scape data from a live webpage (http://news.google.com):
+This scape will use Beautiful Soup to scape all anchor tags from a live webpage (http://news.google.com):

 <pre>
 from bs4 import BeautifulSoup